gisonyeung/gallery-by-react/README.md

-#gallery-by-react
+#Gallery By React
-a photo gallery by react&flux&webpack
+a photo gallery by react & flux & webpack

 ## Installation